-Halo Spot's Stew packs butcher-quality meats and veggies into a stew that looks like people food -- and experts recommend it more often than most other canned cat foods.
+Halo Spot's Stew packs high-quality meats and veggies into a stew that looks like people food -- and experts recommend it more often than most other canned cat foods.

-Halo canned cat foods earn a rare "Superior" rating from the veterinarians and nutritionists who rate cat foods at 1800PetMeds.com.
-It has everything they're looking for in a cat food, including no byproducts, no fillers and "butcher quality meats -- same quality meats as what you would eat."
-Another top expert also gives Halo the highest possible rating, for the same reasons.
+Halo canned cat foods include no byproducts, no fillers and "butcher quality meats -- same quality meats as what you would eat," say the experts at 1800PetMeds.com.
 Halo adds chelated minerals to its cat food, as well, which are easy for cats to absorb.

-Excellent Susan Thixton, author of the blog Truth About Pet Food, researches and reviews dozens of cat food brands, including Halo.
-She rates the company -- and its individual flavors of food -- on a 4-point scale, with a lot of weight given to ingredient quality.
+Susan Thixton, author of the blog Truth About Pet Food, researches and reviews dozens of cat food brands, including Halo.
+She rates the company -- and its individual flavors of food -- on a four-point scale, with a lot of weight given to ingredient quality.

-Review: Halo Cat Food, Susan Thixton, Updated December 2010
+Review: Halo Cat Food, Susan Thixton, As of January 2014

-Very Good An expert panel of "veterinarians, nutritionists and the knowledgeable staff" of this pet supply website rate many cat foods, including four canned flavors of Halo Spot's Stew.
-All four earn the highest rating of "Superior" -- a rating given to very few cat foods here.
-Experts here take ingredient quality and sources into account, as well as whether the foods are free of potentially harmful chemicals and fillers.
+An expert panel of "veterinarians, nutritionists and the knowledgeable staff" of this pet supply website rate many cat foods, including five canned flavors of Halo Spot's Stew.
+All five earn perfect scores.
+Experts here consider ingredient quality and sources, and whether the foods are free of potentially harmful chemicals and fillers.

 Review: Comparison Center: Compare Your Pet's Food, Editors of 1800PetMeds.com, Not Dated

-Good This website recommends foods that can be tolerated by cats with feline inflammatory bowel disease (IBD).
-Halo Spot's Stew canned cat food is one of them -- it contains no low-quality grains, dairy or bowel-irritating spices and additives.
+This website recommends foods that can be tolerated by cats with feline inflammatory bowel disease (IBD).
+Halo Spot's Stew canned cat food is one of them -- it contains no low-quality grains, dairy, or bowel-irritating spices and additives.

 Review: Wet Food, Editors of IBDKitties.net, Not Dated

-Good Halo Spot's Stew canned cat food is an Editor's Pick at this review website.
+Halo Spot's Stew canned cat food is an Editor's Pick at this review website.
 The editor (whose qualifications aren't listed) praises its natural, high-quality ingredients.
-It's a favorite of readers, too -- 35 reviewers award it 5 out of 5 stars.
+It's a favorite of readers, too -- about 35 reviewers award it 5 out of 5 stars, on average.

-Review: Halo Spot's Stew Canned Cat Food, Editors of and contributors to Zootoo.com, As of October 2012
+Review: Halo Spot's Stew Canned Cat Food, Editors of and contributors to ZooToo.com, As of January 2014